anika-kamath/FIFA-EDA-Value/README.md

 # FIFA Player Performance Analysis
 FIFA 2017 to 2022 Exploratory Data Analysis and Player Value Prediction

-- Using Feature Selection and Parameterization, the parameters have been considered to predict the Value of the Player, with an RMSE Value of 0.2
+- The model utilizes feature selection and parameterization techniques to predict the value of players, achieving a low root mean square error (RMSE) value of 0.2.
-- The dataset contains over 17,000 unique players and more than 60 columns, including key performance indicators (KPIs) provided by the famous FIFA video game.
+- The dataset consisted of over 17,000 distinct players and encompassed more than 60 columns, incorporating  key performance indicators (KPIs) provided by the famous FIFA video game.

 [Link to the Dataset](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset)